What to Do Algarve District (2026): The Complete Guide

 • Lifestyle-driven value: many buyers aren’t only chasing returns—they’re buying a place they actually want to use (which strengthens long-term demand).

-A simple itinerary: What to do in Algarve in 4–5 days
+A simple Itinerary: What to do Algarve in 4–5 days

 For a stay of this duration, focusing on the Central and Western Algarve is the most logical strategy to minimize travel time while experiencing the most dramatic cliffs and authentic towns.